Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## Database Issues

  - BNDBs may grow in size after repeated saving/loading.
-While a future update to Binary Ninja will implement this optimization internally, this [unofficial script] may be useful for shrinking the size of a BNDB.
-Please ensure you backup your database prior to trying that script as it is not an officially supported operation.
+To shrink the size of your database, use the `File` / `Save analysis database with options` menu and select one or both of the checkboxes.

 ## Platforms